jermspeaks/jermspeaks.github.io/_posts/letters/2017-10-16-strangers-3-Joe-Lazzara.md

 ## Announcements

 Thanks for reading the Jear Bear Letters!
-Before we begin, I'd just like to say thanks for the support.
+Before we begin, I'd like to say thanks for the support.
 I really appreciate your continued readership.

 If you're a new reader or have missed the past few letters from the new series, "Seven Degrees of Strangers", you can find [the archive on tinyletter](http://tinyletter.com/jeremywong/archive) or check out [the new section on my website](http://www.craftbyzen.com/letters/season-three/).